Installing KuboCD on a Local Kind Cluster

 Note

-This will create a single-node cluster acting as both control plane and worker node.
+This command provisions a single-node cluster that functions as both the control plane and a worker node.

 Creating cluster "kubodoc" ...